 Six hog hunters cheated to win contests in Louisiana, agents say.
 Now they’re arrested

-Six winners of hog hunting contests now face criminal charges in Louisiana after they were accused of cheating.
+Six winners of hog contests now face criminal charges in Louisiana after they were accused of cheating.

 All six were charged with hunting contest fraud and criminal conspiracy, and five were accused of violating interstate commerce as well, the Louisiana Department of Wildlife and Fisheries said June 12.